-‘Let’s just say there were tears – Hyland Brothers reunited with their Irish titles - Irish Boxing
+‘Let’s just say there were tears’ – Hyland Brothers reunited with their Irish titles - Irish Boxing

-‘Let’s just say there were tears – Hyland Brothers reunited with their Irish titles
+‘Let’s just say there were tears’ – Hyland Brothers reunited with their Irish titles

 The Hyland brothers were reunited with their Irish titles thanks to the kind of thoughtful gesture only a mother could dream up.